preloader-bg

 The inaugural Cadet Camp was held in 1931, with 41 Cadets from Knox and Cranbrook in attendance.
 The Drill Squad continued under the Cadet Unit, competing in the Kirby Shield Competition of which they won four times throughout the 1930s.
 From 1937, participation in the Cadets was compulsory for one year and the Unit enjoyed activities such as smallbore shooting at the School’s rifle range.

 In 1942, an Air Training Corps was formed where members were schooled in Morse code, aircraft recognition and the theory of flight and navigation.
 The uniform moved away from the grey and blue in favour of khaki in 1943, as the Australian slouch hat and puggarees (in School colours) were added.
-The Retreat Parade, which was later renamed the Passing Out Parade was introduced in 1946 and included both the Pipe and Brass Bands.
+The Retreat Parade, which was later renamed the Passing-Out Parade, was introduced in 1946 and included both the Pipe and Brass Bands.
 The MacPherson kilt, which was funded by money raised at the Knox School Fete, wasn’t introduced until the 1950s.
-Around this time, the Cadet Unit had grown to comprise of seven field platoons, one signal and one training platoon.
+Around this time, the Cadet Unit had grown to consist of seven field platoons, one signal and one training platoon.
 Surprisingly, the training syllabus included the use of Bren light machine guns.

 When the Commonwealth Government disbanded the Australian Army Cadet Corps in 1975, the School Council was determined to maintain the Cadet Unit as one of the School’s much-loved traditions.
 Success ensued and one year later, the Cadet Unit was revitalised to ensure that Knox boys would continue to be given opportunities for personal growth.